-Cont ents 2

 1. Values and beliefs at Windlesham School 1

 2. Aims - What do we want for our pupils?
 1

 3. Areas of Special Education Needs 1

 4. A graduated approach to SEN/Learning Support 2

+5. Pathways to SEN/ Learning Support 4

-SEN/ 'Learning Support assessment and review procedures 5
+6. SEN/Learning Support assessment and review procedures 5

-5. Involving specialists 6
+7. Involving specialists 6

-6. Criteria for exiting the Learning Support/SEN Register 7
+8. Criteria for exiting the Learning Support/SEN Register 7

-7. Working in partnership with parents, carers and families 7
+9. Working in partnership with parents, carers and families 7

-8. teac Support Provision is reviewed by the SENCO and class teacher once a term and the class her communicates outcomes of Review meetings 7
+10. Review meetings 7

-9. Supporting pupils with medical conditions 8
+11. Supporting pupils with medical conditions 7

-10. Children with English as an Additional Language 8
+12. Children with English as an Additional Language 8

-11. More Able Pupils 9
+13. More Able Pupils 8

-12. Monitoring and evaluation of SEN/LD provision 9
+14. Monitoring and evaluation of SEN/LD provision 9

-13. Training and Resources 9
+15. Any new statutory guidance and legal frameworks. training and resources 9

-14. Roles and responsibilities 9
+16. Roles and responsibilities 9

-15. Storing and managing information 10
+17. Storing and managing information 10

-16. Accessibility plan 10
+18. Acessibility plan 10

-17. Dealing with complaints 10
+19. Dealing with complaints 10

-List o of Appendices 11
+List of Appendices 11

+A1 I Learning Support Letter 12

+A2 SEN Support Plan 13

+A3 I Provision Map for SEN/ Learning Support for (Name class) 14

-A4 D yslexia Guidance for the Classroom 15
+A4 I Dyslexia Guidance for the Classroom 15

-A5 Ir nclusive Classroom Checklist 20
+A5 I Inclusive Classroom Checklist 22

-A6 A cronyms Used in this Policy 23
+A6 / Acronyms Used in this Policy 25